 Talk Home provides 5G as standard on all of its plans, so as long as you have a 5G phone, you’ll be able to access to highest speeds of mobile data.

-Talk Home allows customers to roam across over 45 EU destinations at no extra cost.
+Talk Home allows customers to roam across 35+ destinations at no extra cost.
 The included countries are as follows:

-Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, French Guiana, Germany, Gibraltar, Greece, Guadeloupe, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Martinique, Mayotte, Netherlands, Norway, Poland, Portugal, Reunion, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, and Ukraine.
+Australia, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Reunion, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, and Ukraine.

 Talk Home’s plans include tethering at no extra cost, with no restrictions other than your standard data limit.

-Wi-Fi Calling isn’t offered by Talk Home, which is a shame as this would allow you to seamlessly call and text over Wi-Fi, which is handy when there’s no mobile signal.
+Wi-Fi Calling is offered by Talk Home.
+This allows you to seamlessly call and text over Wi-Fi, which is handy when there’s no mobile signal.

 Data rollover isn’t offered by Talk Home, so you can’t roll over your unused data to a second month.